nsbradford/Productivity/README.md

   * **[Stylus](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=en)** for custom web site styling
 * **Big ideas**
   * **A search engine for your personal knowledge graph**, connecting information sources with your written takeaways and facilitating consolidation, exploration, and synthesis.
+    * Note that this is a big component of Stephen Wolfram's [Leading the Productive Life](https://blog.stephenwolfram.com/2019/02/seeking-the-productive-life-some-details-of-my-personal-infrastructure/); he more specifically includes a Personal CRM (database of contacts with geo-location, skills, affiliations, etc) and MetaSearcher (integrated text search over filesystem, emails, digitized and OCRd old physical documents, and everything else - and comes with some built in aggregators).
   * **A project management organization system capable of efficiently tracking design/requirements changes**: Mostly I’ve found that people always start with a design doc, and then 1) create whole new versions of the design doc every time there’s a change (such that the history is intact but it’s tough to track changes in a feature over time), 2) appending changes to the end (more concise and trackable, but makes evaluating any given state annoying), or 3) use JIRA (easy to track individual issues, but difficult to synthesize from)

 ## What I'm currently experimenting with